Understanding MOQs in Injection Molding | CoreLMould

 david-thompson •

-Minimum Order Quantities Injection Molding
+Minimum Order Quantities injection molding

-Understanding Minimum Order Quantities in Injection Molding Minimum order quantities (MOQs) are a fact of injection molding life.
 Understanding why MOQs exist, how they’re determined, and how to negotiate them helps you structure agreements that work for both parties.
 MOQs exist because injection molding has significant fixed costs that must be recovered through production volume.
 When volumes are low, per-part fixed costs become excessive.
 MOQs ensure economic viability for both molder and customer.

 Key Takeaways